 By definition, A (resp., B, resp., C) is the direct limit of the \mathbb{R} -algebras A_I (resp., B_I , resp., C_I), I running through all finite subsets of Ω .
-Because of this, many questions about A, B and C reduce immediately to the case where Ω is finite.
+These algebras were studied extensively in Marshall 2003 for finite Ω .Because of this, many questions about A, B and C reduce immediately to the case where Ω is finite.